Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 Any concessions and/or subscriptions for users can be found in the Discounts and concessions section for free flow and for the traditional system in the motorway toll section.

-Information on toll payment – consequences in the event of non-payment
+Information on toll collection methods – consequences in the event of non-payment

 Information on complaints